bassamanator/Sovol-SV06-firmware/README.md

 ## Before You Begin

+- Know what you're getting into by reading this documentation *fully!*
-- *Read these docs fully!* Your question has probably been answered already.
-If it hasn't, please post in the [Discussion](https://github.com/bassamanator/Sovol-SV06-firmware/discussions) section.
+- Your question has probably been answered already, but if it hasn't, please post in the [Discussion](https://github.com/bassamanator/Sovol-SV06-firmware/discussions) section.
 - If you see any errors, or encounter any issues, please create an [Issue](https://github.com/bassamanator/Sovol-SV06-firmware/issues/new), or create a [Pull request](https://github.com/bassamanator/Sovol-SV06-firmware/pulls).
+- I would recommend searching for the word `NOTE` in this repository.
+There are about 6 short points amongst the various files that you should be aware of if you're using this configuration.

 ## Flash Firmware

 💡 *If you have already flashed klipper onto your motherboard in the past, you can skip this step*